Stillpoint-Software/hyperbee.json/README.md

 ## Comparison with Other Libraries

+There are excellent options available for .NET JsonPath.

 ### JsonEverything

 - **Pros:**
+  - Extensive JSON ecosystem.
   - Comprehensive feature set.
-  - Extensive JSON ecosystem.
-  - Documentation and examples.
+  - Deferred execution queries with `IEnumerable`.

 - **Cons:**
-  - Limited support for different JSON document types.
-  - Not as performant as other implementations.
+  - Not as fast as other implementations.
+  - No support for `JsonElement`.

 ### JsonCons.NET

 - **Pros:**
   - High performance.
+  - Enhanced JsonPath syntax.

 - **Cons:**
+  - Uses Net Standard 2.1
-  - Does not return an enumerable result, making it less flexible, or performant, for certain operations.
+  - Does not return an `IEnumerable` result (no defered query execution). making it less efficient for certain operations.

+### Json.Net

+- **Pros:**
+  - Comprehensive feature set.
+  - Documentation and examples.

+- **Cons:**
+  - Does not support `System.Text.Json`.

 ### Why Choose Hyperbee.Json?

+- High Performance.
-- **Multiple JSON Types:** Supports both `JsonElement` and `JsonNode`.
+- Supports `JsonElement`, and `JsonNode`.
-- **Extensibility:** Easily extendable to support new JSON document types.
+- Extendable to support additional JSON document types.
-- **User-Friendly:** Clear documentation, tests, and examples.
-- **High Performance:** Optimized for speed and efficiency.
-- **Enumerable Results:** Provides an `IEnumerable` for easy and flexible result handling.
+- Deferred execution queries with `IEnumerable`.
-- **Consensus Focused**
+- Consensus Focused

 ## Credits